-$p \neq p^$ and i = 1, 2, and (ii) $\pi_i(p^, p^) \geq W_i(p)$ for every $p \neq p^$ for i = 1, 2.
+Proof: (2).
+Sufficient conditions for p^ to be a rest point to the game when updates are asynchronous are: (i) $W_i(p^) \geq W_i(p)$ for every $p \neq p^$ and i = 1, 2, and (ii) $\pi_i(p^, p^) \geq W_i(p)$ for every $p \neq p^$ for i = 1, 2.
 Under condition (i) the firms indeed choose the price p^ and condition (ii) guarantees that condition (i) will continue to holds in all future periods.
 For any p^ there is a positive probability that the random draw on the initial conditions satisfies both (i) and (ii). \square

-Remark None of the three parts of this proposition depend on the exact structure of the profit function, the updating function provided $\alpha \in (0,1)$, or the initial condition distribution provided it is has a sufficiently rich support.
+Remark None of the three parts of this proposition depend on the exact structure of the profit function, the updating function provided $\alpha \in (0,1)$, or the initial condition distribution provided that it satisfies our "sufficiently rich" support condition.
 As a result, though we have computed results for the same two algorithms from the logit differentiated product case, for quantity-setting games and for different initial conditions distributions we omit most of them from the main text.
-We discuss quantity-setting (Cournot) in appendix A.4 and logit results in appendix A.2.
+We discuss quantity-setting (Cournot) in appendix